ibm-cloud-docs/vpc/block_storage_is_manage.md

 # Managing block storage volumes by using the UI
 {: #managing-block-storage}

 Manage {{site.data.keyword.block_storage_is_short}} from the UI.
-Detach a volume from a virtual server instance, transfer a volume from one instance to another, attach a previously attached volume, rename a volume, set automatic volume deletion, manually delete a volume, or assign access to a volume.
+Detach a volume from a virtual server instance or transfer a volume from one instance to another.
+Attach a previously attached volume or rename a volume.
+Set automatic volume deletion or manually delete a volume.
+Assign access to a volume.
 {:shortdesc}

 ## Detach a block storage volume from a virtual server instance